647-568-0258

 Review, Summative & Exam

-• Comprehensive review of course expectations, culminating task(s), and final exam.
+• Review expectations, complete the culminating task(s), and write the final evaluation.

 • Time: 10 Hours